Perth, Western Australia

 It’s a huge park that is also home to the State War Memorial which is a great place to get nice views.

-We’d read about this eatery on Elizabeth Quay, Perth before our trip into the city and really wanted to visit.
+We’d read about the eatery on Elizabeth Quay, Perth before our trip into the city and really wanted to visit.

 It’s an Indian vegetarian buffet restaurant right on the waterfront and is run by volunteers.